slightlynybbled/weibull/readme.md

 As this library is being depreciated and superceded by the community, I will happily recommend that you direct your efforts towards the [reliability](https://reliability.readthedocs.io/en/latest/) project.
 Thank you!

-If you have created a feature branch and made your changes there, your pull request is much more likely to be accepted even if it doesn't have `pytest`, examples, and documentation.
-If you have made the changes on the `master` branch, then it is expected to be a comprehensive pull request with testing, examples, and working documentation.

 Initial work on this repository was done by user [tgray](https://github.com/tgray).
 You can still peruse the [original repository](https://github.com/tgray/weibull).

 Beautiful probably plots contributed by user [AlanLesmerises](https://github.com/AlanLesmerises).